Michelle D. Wang

 Single molecule mechanical manipulations of biological molecules; high-resolution optical trapping and detection; single molecule fluorescence imaging and detection; nanophotonics and lab-on-a-chip; molecular motor mechanisms; biopolymer kinetics and dynamics; protein-DNA interactions during transcription and replication; modeling of diffusion, kinetics, and dynamics of biomolecules.

 We are primarily a single molecule biophysics lab based in the Department of Physics at Cornell University.
 Our current research focuses on the motion, dynamics, mechanisms, and regulation of molecular motors that translocate along DNA during the replication and transcription of DNA.
 To work with biological motors at the single molecule level, we develop and utilize state-of-the-art (and often one-of-a-kind) instruments and novel techniques.
-Here we’ll highlight a few novel experimental approaches that we have recently developed.
+Here, we highlight a few novel experimental approaches that we have recently developed.

 Angular Optical Trapping